harishuss1/Climate-Lens/Performance_Report/Performance.md

 Tool: I used the React Developer Tools' "Profiler" tab to check the re-rendering behavior

-This issue could only be tested in development, as 'Profiler' is only available in development builds
+This issue could only be tested in development, as 'Profiler' is only available in development builds.
+The Lighthouse itself doesn't specifically flag "unnecessary re-renders".

 Pre-optimization fix: Tested by changing the date selection input in our first view, and the result showed that all components in this parent component were being re-rendered
 ![unoptimized](./unoptimized_Rerender_Report/screenshots/unoptimized.png)